 Out of the Disney canon, “Snow White And The Seven Dwarfs” is the big one in terms of cultural significance.
 Disney had been producing theatrical shorts for years before this film and was generally successful in that practice, but this was their first, ambitious attempt at a full-length animated film, and they threw all the money at it.
 If “Snow White” hadn’t been as successful as it was then the following fifty-five films would probably never have existed.
 But luckily, it was a smash hit and it bolstered Disney to continue to pursue the movie-making business for years to come, producing several fan favorites.
 Unfortunately for Disney, their next couple of passion projects wouldn’t prove to be as profitable as “Snow White” was (poor, poor “Pinocchio” and “Bambi“) and they wound up being really strapped for cash by the end of their short-lived but remarkably consistent golden era.
 As it stands, “Snow White” is one of the more enjoyable Disney Princess films and it holds up well despite it’s advanced age.
 There were a lot of likable things about this movie, and I think the only major complaint I had about it is that the villain is kind of a non-entity for much of it.

 “Snow White And The Seven Dwarfs” is exactly what it says on the tin.
 It’s about the misadventures of Snow White and her seven dwarf friends as they stumble around their little cottage and the surrounding forest.
 One of the greatest pros of the movie is that the bulk of it is focused on them and the large amount of chemistry they have as a group, particularly during a prolonged section of the movie devoted to Snow White’s first night at the cottage and the eight of them learning to co-exist.
-The consequence of this though is that the magical tyrant, the Evil Queen, and her dimensions never feel that fleshed out as an antagonist.
-In fact, she disappears from the plot for over thirty-five minutes around the middle of the film, and doesn’t really achieve that much in the third act as well when she reappears.
+The consequence of this though is that the magical tyrant, the Evil Queen, and her dimensions never feel that fleshed out as an antagonist, despite being the whole reason the story occurs.
+In fact, she disappears from the plot for over forty minutes around the middle of the film, and doesn’t really achieve that much in the third act as well when she reappears.
 In the fairy tale “Snow White” was adapted from, the Evil Queen tried to kill Snow White three times before she succeeded.
 The Disney version truncates this to her most famous and successful attempt – the poisoned apple – which probably contributes to her lack of screen-time.
 As it is, it’s not that big a deal and only takes away a few things in an otherwise impressive movie.

 Since she was the first girl of the line-up and the one who started it all, Snow White embodies many of the classic Disney princess stereotypes.
 She’s pure of heart; animals love her because of how kind she is; guys feel compelled to talk about how beautiful she is when they’re around her; she speaks with a soft, fluttering, thrilling voice; she falls in love at first sight; and she always tries to see the best in everyone.
 If “Snow White” was produced today, people would probably quickly write its protagonist off as an overly sweet, purity sue, but the charm of the 1930’s and the sincerity of Snow White’s character allows Disney to pass off her portrayal.
 Besides, I like Snow White.
 Snow White is compassionate and understanding, but she can also be sarcastic and silly, and at times condescending.
 Despite her young age, Snow White has a sternness to her and a maternal streak that surfaces when she refuses to take guff from the dwarfs.
 She’s classy and she carries herself with dignity, yet she longs to be accepted, making it her quiet mission to win over the gruffest and most distrusting of the dwarfs, Grumpy.
 But the best side of Snow White is the rarely seen, savage Snow White.
 After Grumpy continues to give her the cold shoulder, he immediately walks right into a door and Snow White sarcastically asks him ‘Oh, did you hurt yourself?’.
 Good one, Snow.
 After moving in with the dwarfs, Snow White volunteers to earn her keep by doing the housework while they’re away mining for gems.
 Because as it turns out, being turned into a servant in her own home for a decade by her awful mom did have some benefits.
 It left her with useful life skills she could use to bargain with, and Snow White is nothing if not adaptable.